 Holiday Card Design by Bo Lundberg

-I was born and raised in the very north of Sweden, not too far from the arctic circle so the winters there were cold and dark.
+I was born and raised in the very north of Sweden, not too far from the arctic circle, so the winters were cold and dark.
 However, the winters here in Stockholm in the south of Sweden where I live now are equally dark but mild, and I can never get used to that.
 Just like I never can get used to relatively dark nights during midsummer.
 The white nights in the north during summer are amazing and a bit confusing.

 Anyway, I am sharing a studio and, pre-corona, we used to reserve a day for some serious in-house competitions.
 We could go kart-racing, curling, clay pigeon shooting, or anything else that we hadn’t tried before.
 But the most unexpected activity was when one of the guys had arranged for us to play bingo.
 That sort of set a new standard.
-Can’t explain why I found it so amusing but it just felt very relaxing and calming in a way, especially during one of these dark pre-Christmas nights.
+Can’t explain why I found it so amusing, but it just felt very relaxing and calming in a way, especially during one of these dark pre-Christmas nights.

 Chris Flack – Design Director at Strategy Christchurch

 Two projects come to mind that are Christmas-related.
 The first one is the meaning of Christmas for the Sunday Times magazine.
 Taking the theme of commerce versus religion, we staged a mock boxing match between the ‘Father of Christmas’ and the ‘Son of God’.
 The ensuing fight was advertised using a carefully crafted blend of line-cut illustration and poster bill typography.
 We let the viewer decide whether Santa or Jesus came out ahead.